It’s no secret that customer engagement is critical to the success of your family entertainment center.

 That’s why we were incredibly inspired by The Barstool Fund.
 This fund helps qualifying restaurants (all you need to qualify is that you keep your employees on payroll) stay afloat by providing them with the funds that they need.

-What makes it so brilliant is that this fund lists each business and their financial needs on the main page, runs a fundraiser for it, and then moves onto the next business once the previous business's needs are met.
+What makes it so brilliant is that this fund lists each business and its financial needs on the main page, runs a fundraiser for it, and then moves on to the next business once the previous business's needs are met.
 They also sell pro-small business merch, of which 100% of the proceeds go to small businesses that have applied to their program.

 One pattern we’re seeing is that a lot of businesses in our industry are closing down before asking for help.
 Customers are shocked to find that their favorite businesses are closing!
 “Do they have a fundraiser?
 If only I knew...” they ask.